cdklabs/cdk-monitoring-constructs/API.md

 public monitorScope(scope: Construct, aspectProps?: MonitoringAspectProps): void
 ```

-Monitor all the resources in the given scope.
+Uses an aspect to automatically monitor all resources in the given scope.

 ###### `scope`<sup>Required</sup> <a name="scope" id="cdk-monitoring-constructs.MonitoringFacade.monitorScope.parameter.scope"></a>

 - *Type:* constructs.Construct

+Scope with resources to monitor.

 ---

 ###### `aspectProps`<sup>Optional</sup> <a name="aspectProps" id="cdk-monitoring-constructs.MonitoringFacade.monitorScope.parameter.aspectProps"></a>

 - *Type:* <a href="#cdk-monitoring-constructs.MonitoringAspectProps">MonitoringAspectProps</a>

+Optional configuration.

 ---